Hungarian dialects

 In addition there are seven dialects of Hungarian Sign Language.

 Dialects

 Western Transdanubian dialect

 Formerly called West Hungarian.
 Due to the proximity of Austria its vocabulary is somewhat affected by German; for "yes", German ja is commonly substituted for standard Hungarian igen.
 Its pronunciation is characterized by the shortening of long vowels (tüz instead of standard tűz, buza instead of búza) and the lengthening of consonants (esső instead of standard eső, szöllő instead of szőlő).
-Uses the ë (closed "e") vowel profusely.
+This dialect also uses the ë (closed "e") vowel profusely.
 The consonant "l" is often lost after a long vowel or at the end of words.
 Consonants are often palatalized (huirnyi instead of standard írni), however, "ly" (originally a palatalized "l" in the dialect from which standard Hungarian evolved) becomes "l" instead of the more common "j".

 Central Transdanubian / Little Hungarian Plain dialect and Southern Transdanubian dialect

 Formerly called Transdanubian dialect.
 Central Transdanubian has several subdialects including the Csallóköz, the Mátyusföld and the Szigetköz dialects.
 These dialects share some similarities with Western Transdanubian, both in pronunciation and in vocabulary, but the latter was also affected by the South Slavic languages, due to their geographical proximity.
 Ja for igen is common; they distinguish between open and closed e sound, though here it is the open e that differs from standard Hungarian, sounding more like a short a.